Ridley Township, Pennsylvania: Geography

 Ridley Township is in southeastern Delaware County, northeast of Chester and southeast of Media, the county seat.
 The borough of Rutledge is in the northern part of the township but is a separate municipality.
 The unincorporated communities of Folsom, Secane and Woodlyn occupy the central and western parts of the township, respectively.

 According to the U.S. Census Bureau, the township has a total area of 13.8 sqkm, of which 13.3 sqkm is land and 0.5 sqkm, or 3.61%, is water.
 Most of the water area is in the Delaware River in the southernmost part of the township.

 Ridley Township has a humid subtropical climate (Cfa.)
-Its hardiness zones are 7a except close enough to the Delaware River where it is 7b.
+Its hardiness zone is 7b except close enough to the Delaware River where it is 8a.
+This is the northernmost occurrence of 8a on the eastern North American mainland.